Shrewsbury School Review: Fees, Rankings And More

 • Boarders: 614

-• 2023 A-Level Results: 29.4% A*-A
+• 2023 A-Level Results: 44% A*-A

-• 2022 GCSE Results: 72.9% 9/7
+• 2023 GCSE Results: 52% 9/7

 Shrewsbury School Overview

-The school aims to educate and empower each pupil to flourish in life and contribute to a better world.
+Shrewsbury School aims to educate and empower each pupil to flourish in life and contribute to a better world.
 The school strives to equip its pupils with academic capability, life skills and a good character to pursue a meaningful and successful life.

 On average, 98% of pupils go on to Higher Education and about 30% of them take a gap year, mostly to Shrewsbury International School in Bangkok.
 Some 90% of its 2020 cohort have been accepted at their first choice of universities.
 72% of Salopians (former students of Shrewsbury) have entered Russell Group universities with Exeter as their top choice, followed by Newcastle, Edinburgh, Durham, Bristol, Cardiff, UCL, Manchester, Nottingham, King’s College London, LSE, Leeds, York, Imperial, Loughborough and Bath.
-In 2020,16 of its graduates went to Oxbridge, 10 attended medical schools, and one went overseas to attend MIT.
-Their chosen disciplines range from Art and Drama to the Sciences and Humanities.

 Shrewsbury School Courses / Programs